 - Helps students establish credit

-- Reduces some financial exposure of the parents
+- Reduces some of the financial exposure of the parents

 Another important factor with the FAFSA/IRS integration is how 1040 data is factored into the calculation.
 Prior to FAFSA Simplification, all deferred retirement contributions were added as income in the FAFSA calculation.
 Now, only Traditional IRA contributions will be included as income in the FAFSA calculation, and the family’s 401K, 403b, and 457 contributions will not be included since they do not appear on the 1040.

 The biggest issue is the lack of planning regarding the student loan structure.
-Under current rules, the traditional dependent undergraduate student can only borrow $27,000 in their name over the first four years.
-All other debt will require the parents or another person to be involved.
+Under the new OBBB rules, the traditional dependent undergraduate student can borrow only $27,000 in their name over the first four years.
+All other debt will require the parents or another person to be involved as a co-signer for private loans.

 Individual Child vs Family Plan